Edulus/space-pong/desired_changes.md

 bullets and sheild
 - sheild should be temporary and be crackling electricity with sound
 - bullets should be more like little lines, not balls

+rainbow frenzy
+- the r.f. music should be for r.f. only